Researchers say long-lost Leonardo may have been found

 All traces of the original were lost more than 50 years later when Giorgio Vasari renovated the great Sala dei Cinquecento in Florence's Palazzo Vecchio and was ordered to paint a new fresco, "The Battle of Marciano," to accommodate the higher walls.

-Some believe that Vasari was loath to destroy Leonardo's work, so he built a new wall with an air gap of several centimeters in front of the Leonardo in order to preserve what was left.
+Some believe that Vasari was loathe to destroy Leonardo's work, so he built a new wall with an air gap of several centimetres in front of the Leonardo in order to preserve what was left.

 MEDICAL-STYLE PROBE